-A budget kitchen refresh that turns a dated kitchen into a two-tone modern space using paint, inexpensive DIY projects, and small changes for a big impact.
+A budget kitchen facelift with cottagecore style using paint, inexpensive DIY projects, and small changes for a big impact.

 I really have to tell myself sometimes that those reality shows are not, in fact, always reality.
 Because I start to wish for that life instead of being thankful for what I already have.

-It’s been so easy to tell myself for the last year that eventually the dated floors will be replaced.
+I told myself that eventually the dated floors would be replaced.
 Eventually, we’ll take down a wall to make this kitchen bigger.
-Eventually, we’ll demo the backsplash and remove the countertop for something more our style.
+Eventually, we’ll demo the backsplash and swap the peninsula for an island to make a better layout.

 But you know what?
-No one said you had to live with something you didn’t love until you could save up $10,000 for it.
+No one said you had to live with something you didn’t love until you could save up for a massive remodel.
 Go all Tim Gunn on that room and make it work!

 To be fair, it was a nice kitchen to begin with since it already had cabinets that were less than 30 years old (younger than our 58 year old house).

 They were yellowed and scuffed up before, but it was nothing paint couldn’t fix.
 The entire cabinet paint job cost about $280.

 What a difference paint makes!

 You know that saying, “White paint makes small rooms look bigger”?
 That’s a total myth if you don’t have some contrast to ground the space.
 Too much white is just bland.
 Case and point:

 Since we definitely can’t remove the old tile floor any time soon until we remodel, floating LVP flooring on top was the absolute best decision for a kitchen facelift to hold us over for several years (or even decades if we need them to last that long).